 ### Plan Before You Write

-A short plan keeps the email focused and prevents last-minute mistakes with subscribers, offer, and timing.
+A short plan keeps the email focused and prevents last-minute mistakes with subscribers, the offer, and timing.

 Most sending mistakes happen before the editor opens.
-The team starts writing, then later asks who should get it, what the main point is, whether the offer is ready, or whether the right sender exists.
+A team starts writing and later asks who should receive the email, what the main point is, whether the offer is ready, or whether the right sender exists.

-A simple plan avoids this.
+A simple plan prevents those mistakes.
 You do not need a long document.
-You need a clear answer to a few basic questions.
+You need clear answers to a few basic questions.

 1. Write the goal in one sentence.
 For example, `Get trial users to attend the setup webinar` or `Tell customers about the new pricing page`.